Minds On

 Action

 It is important to note that during this time period Canada was called British North America.
-When colonizers arrived in Canada, they were greeted by treaty-makers.
+When colonizing peoples arrived in Canada, they were greeted by treaty-makers.

-Press ‘Colonizers’ to reveal a definition of the term.
+Press Colonizing peoples to reveal a definition of the term.

 Much of Canada’s land mass is covered by treaties.
 A treaty is a binding agreement made between two parties.
-For Indigenous peoples, the sacred and binding characteristics of a treaty are not found in the legalistic language but rather the oral agreement.
-To Indigenous peoples, treaties are more than mere documents or transactions, but a practice and a custom that endure over time.
+For Indigenous Peoples, the sacred and binding characteristics of a treaty are not found in the legalistic language but rather the oral agreement.
+To Indigenous Peoples, treaties are more than mere documents or transactions, but a practice and a custom that endure over time.
 For Indigenous communities, treaty deliberations were often accompanied by ceremonial components, such as smoking pipes or the exchange of a symbolic present.
-Treaties made between Indigenous people and the government typically concern land.
-Indigenous people were asked to share their land in exchange for payments and/or other promises.
+Treaties made between Indigenous Peoples and the government typically concern land.
+Indigenous Peoples were asked to share their land in exchange for payments and/or other promises.

 Treaty Research Organizer